 Working with the Diocese

-We have representatives from the church sitting as both members and trustees of PAT although we work with the Diocese to make sure that we recruit people who can contribute to the skills set required by the Board of Trustees.
+We have representatives from the church sitting as both members and trustees of Palladian, although we work with the Diocese to make sure that we recruit people who can contribute to the skills set required by the Board of Trustees.

 - 40% of Members and 33% of Trustees are nominated by the Diocese